 41) Suze (1885)

-Suze is a well-known French Gentian apéritif launched in 1889 which won a gold medal at the world fair of 1889 and again in 1900.
-By 1912 it was a hit and inspired picassos painting “La Bouteille de Suze”.
+Suze is a well-known French Gentian apéritif launched in 1889.
+It won a gold medal at the World Fair of 1889 and again in 1900.
+By 1912, it was a hit and inspired Picasso painting “La Bouteille de Suze.”

-These days Suze has become something of a cult hit with bartenders around the world and might be more popular outside of France than in.
+These days, Suze has become something of a cult drink with bartenders around the world and might be more popular outside of France than in.

-No one knows exactly how Suze is made; the recipe and process are proprietary but it is known that the root of the Gentian plant is distilled and infuse with a unique blend of herbs and fruit extracts.
+No one knows exactly how Suze is made; the recipe and process are proprietary, but it is known that the root of the Gentian plant is distilled and infused with a unique blend of herbs and fruit extracts.

 42) Avèze (1929)